 caste, who are drained of their minds and spirits.

-The most disturbing news was that the Theocracy had has learned to create
+The most disturbing news was that the Theocracy had learned to create

 and control the lesser forms of Undine.
 There was also some information that

-implies the original founders of the Theocracy might still be alive hundreds
+implied the original founders of the Theocracy might still be alive, hundreds

 Since then, all attempts to get the Emperor to act on the threat of the